Async Rust, Part Three: IO

 };

 After all that preparation, we can replace thread::sleep with libc::poll in the main loop.
-It's a "foreign" function, so calling it is unsafe:We know that the raw pointer we're giving it is valid, and that it won't retain that pointer after returning.
+It's a "foreign" function, so calling it is unsafe:We know that the raw pointer is valid, and that libc::poll won't retain that pointer after returning.
 We might also worry about what happens if one of the descriptors in POLL_FDS came from a socket that's since been closed.
 In that case the descriptor might refer to nothing, or it might've been reused by the kernel to refer to an unrelated file or socket.
-But since libc::poll doesn't modify any of its arguments (including for example reading from a file, which would advance its cursor), the worst that can happen here is a "spurious wakeup", where some event for an unrelated file wakes us up early.
-Our code already handles busy loop polling, so it will handle spurious wakeups too.
+Since libc::poll doesn't modify any of its arguments (including for example reading from a file, which would advance the cursor), the worst that can happen here is a "spurious wakeup", where some event for an unrelated file wakes us up early.
+Our code already handles busy loop polling, so spurious wakeups are no problem.

 let mut poll_fds = POLL_FDS.lock().unwrap();